 Post Breakage Strength Testing for Point-fixed Laminated Glass

-Design and structural performance of laminated glass in over-head glazing applications like canopies and skylights is very critical as it has an impact on the safety of occupants of a building and its maintenance workers.
-For such applications, post breakage strength of laminated glass construction is of utmost importance.
-Pre breakage strength can be predicted with reasonable accuracy by FEM technique (Finite Element Method) based software packages, which allows the user to input mechanical properties of viscoelastic inter layers along with glass.
+The design and structural performance of laminated glass in overhead glazing applications like canopies and skylights is very critical as it has an impact on the safety of occupants of a building and its maintenance workers.
+For such applications, the post-breakage strength of laminated glass construction is of utmost importance.
+Pre-breakage strength can be predicted with reasonable accuracy by FEM technique (Finite Element Method) based software packages, which allows the user to input mechanical properties of viscoelastic inter layers along with glass.

-This helps in inter layer based differentiation of pre breakage structural strength and design optimization.
-However, post breakage strength of glass is still a little known area as analytical models for this are inconclusive so far and thus destructive testing is the only reliable solution.
+This helps in inter-layer-based differentiation of pre-breakage structural strength and design optimization.
+However, the post-breakage strength of glass is still a little-known area as analytical models for this are inconclusive so far and thus destructive testing is the only reliable solution.
 This article will present impact and load testing, simulating the accidental fall of a maintenance worker.
 It was done to assess the “fall through” resistance of point fixed laminated glass constructions having varying inter layers, like Standard PVB (Polyvinyl butyral), Ionoplast Inter layer (SentryGlas®) and Stiff PVB.
-In addition, medium duration (30 mins or more) post breakage strength tests driven by the new requirements set in place by German Standard pr DIN 18008-6 were conducted at sub-zero (-20°C), room temperature (+21°C) and at elevated temperatures of +50° Celsius.
+In addition, medium duration (30 mins or more) post-breakage strength tests driven by the new requirements set in place by German Standard pr DIN 18008-6 were conducted at sub-zero (-20°C), room temperature (+21°C) and at elevated temperatures of +50° Celsius.

 Laminated glass is commonly used for applications involving a potential risk of injury to humans.
 A typical laminated glass construction consists of two or more glass panes bonded together by an inter layer such as Standard PVB, Ionoplast Inter layer (SentryGlas®), Stiff PVB or EVA (Ethylene-vinyl acetate).
-Laminated glass has become a major interest in structural applications after the adoption of “Effective Thickness Method” by ASTM E 1300 in 2009.
-Now, more and more structural and façade engineers are becoming aware of the viscoelastic behavior of the inter layers.
-Thus, now they are considering temperature and load duration as one of the important factors which influence the structural performance of the laminated glass construction.
+Laminated glass has become a major interest in structural applications after the adoption of the “Effective Thickness Method” by ASTM E 1300 in 2009.
+Now, more and more structural and façade engineers are becoming aware of the viscoelastic behaviour of the interlayers.
+Thus, now they are considering temperature and load duration as of the important factors which influence the structural performance of laminated glass construction.

-The most common inter layer is PVB whose mechanical properties are heavily depended on temperature and load duration.
-At room temperature, PVB is soft with an elongation at break of more than 250 per cent.
-For higher temperatures and load durations, the shear transfer is greatly affected1.
-Low stiffness of the PVB interlayer results in “Blanket Effect” (Fig. 1) as soon as the glass breaks even for vertical applications because of the self-weight of the panel, especially with large panel sizes and minimal supports.
-SentryGlas® Ionoplast Inter layer, from Kuraray (originally invented by DuPont), was developed with the aim of achieving higher stiffness, temperature resistance, and resistance to tearing in point fixed rotule applications.
-This helps in achieving a superior post breakage strength and design redundancy.
+The most common interlayer is PVB whose mechanical properties are heavily dependent on temperature and load duration.
+At room temperature, PVB is soft with an elongation at a break of more than 250 per cent.
+For higher temperatures and load durations, the shear transfer is greatly affected.
+Low stiffness of the PVB interlayer results in the “Blanket Effect” (Fig. 1) as soon as the glass breaks even for vertical applications because of the self-weight of the panel, especially with large panel sizes and minimal supports.
+SentryGlas® Ionoplast Inter layer, from Kuraray (originally invented by DuPont), was developed with the aim of achieving higher stiffness, temperature resistance, and resistance to tearing in point fixed rule applications.
+This helps in achieving superior post-breakage strength and design redundancy.
 Table 1 gives a comparison of the mechanical properties of SentryGlas® Ionoplast Inter layer with PVB.